-Just as there are laws for getting married (such as consent, age, etc.), states also regulate the divorce process.
-State laws vary but typically have a waiting period before a divorce is finalized, residency requirements, jurisdictional requirements, and various legal grounds available for divorce.
-Grounds for divorce typically fall into one of two main categories:
+Just as there are laws for getting married, states also have laws for getting divorced.
+While state divorce laws vary, they typically have a waiting period before a divorce is finalized, residency requirements, and jurisdictional requirements.
+Most states also have a variety of grounds for getting divorced, but typically the grounds fall into one of two main categories: fault or no fault.

 Grounds for Divorce in Pennsylvania

-Two Years Minimum: If began living separate and apart from your spouse before Dec.
-5th, 2016, you will have to wait two years before filing for a Pennsylvania divorce.
+*Couples who started living separate and apart before December 5, 2016 are required to wait two years before filing for divorce.

 Contact a qualified attorney.